 The god Hephaestus, who was the blacksmith of the gods, had the ability to create a militant army made of metal; he animated each member of an army to move in a way that looked human.

 Today, mankind is like Hephaestus, forging metals, animating machines, and “breathing life”—not only into clay, but into steel, zinc, silicon, aluminium, and other metals—thereby creating artificial forms of intelligence.

 But, will artificial intelligence keep elevating us higher, and to a point of total freedom, or complete destruction?

 Will artificial intelligence overpower mankind if mankind is not careful?

-A lot of headlines today point to the fact that, if mankind is not careful, mankind could be overpowered by its own creation, especially when its creation is given autonomy, or a very high degree of it.
+Available information points to the fact that, if mankind is not careful, it could be overpowered by its own creation, especially when its creation is given autonomy, or a very high degree of it.

 What is autonomy?

 Autonomy is the ability to make decisions without external influence.
 In the field of robotics, autonomy is a term used to refer to the ability a robot has to make decisions without human interference or influence.